By Sulochana Ramiah Mohan in Kilinochchi

 Getting ready for tomorrow

 Some volunteers were seen at the site Friday, enthusiastically cleaning up the place for this year’s commemoration.
+In addition, I found a cheap dumpster rental near me in Sacramento which they can utilize for all the trash present there.
 They looked rather in a festive mood as the time was nearing for them to reconnect with their departed loved ones.
 This is also the burial ground where senior LTTE member Tamilselvan was buried after his hideout was shelled, the watchman says.

 “It’s our children who perished and we cannot forget their sacrifice,” says Sivendran, one of the volunteers who took up cleaning of the three burial sites in Kilinochchi.
 He adds that combatants were part of their family, their flesh and blood who went to school and ate the food their mothers cooked, before they became fighters.